About

 We operate from San Luis Obispo to the Oregon border and Western Nevada (Lake Tahoe/Reno areas).

-We offer placement services for owners who need to give up their dogs because of changing life circumstances such as relocation, financial hardship, divorce, allergies, illness, or death.
+We offer placement services for owners who need to rehome their dogs due to changing life circumstances, such as relocation, financial hardship, divorce, allergies, illness, or the loss of a family member.
 We offer them an alternative to taking their pets to an animal shelter or humane society.
 We also rescue abandoned, neglected, and abused Golden Retrievers.
-Depending on the economy, roughly 100 to 150 dogs per year find a haven when they find us.
+Depending on the economy, roughly 150-200 dogs per year find a haven when they find us.

 Unlike some rescue groups, we take senior dogs (over 8 years old) and find them a safe, loving home to spend the rest of their lives.
-We also take dogs with medical conditions and pay for treatment, including surgery, where the dog has a reasonably good chance of living a pain-free life.
-The most frequent conditions that we treat are typically hip dysplasia and other orthopedic problems.
+We also accept dogs with medical conditions and cover the cost of treatment, including surgery, where the dog has a reasonable chance of living a pain-free life.
+The most common conditions we treat are typically hip dysplasia and other orthopedic issues.

 History